mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 # MariaDB (MySQL)

 Zerops provides a fully managed and scaled MariaDB (MySQL) database service, suitable for both development and production projects using any load.
-You can choose any option you want and be sure that it will work.
+You can choose any option you wsih with the knowledge that it will work.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: details Compatibility & Differences to MySQL